What to Do When You Feel Like You Have No Purpose

 Lord, I feel empty.

-I cannot see them.
+I can't see them.
 But I believe they exist.

 Amen.